Ankita Bhakat

-Ankita Bhakat (born 17 June 1998) is an Indian recurve archer who is currently ranked world number 20 by the World Archery Federation.
-She is a member of the Indian national recurve team and competes in international events in the women's individual, women's team and the mixed team recurve categories.
-She competed in the 2017 World Archery Youth Championships held at Rosario, Argentina and won the gold medal in the recurve junior mixed team event with partner Jemson Singh Ningthoujam.
+Ankita Bhakat (born 17 June 1998) is an Indian recurve archer.
+Bhakat competed at the 2024 Paris Olympics, where she finished fourth in the recurve mixed team event after losing the bronze medal match.

 Early life

-Bhakat was born on 17 June 1998 in Kolkata, West Bengal to parents Shantanu Bhakat, a milkman, and Shila Bhakat.
+Bhakat was born on 17 June 1998 in Kolkata, West Bengal, to parents Shantanu Bhakat, a milkman, and Shila Bhakat.

-She took up archery when she was ten, and attended the Calcutta Archery Club for initial training.
+She took up archery when she was ten, attending the Calcutta Archery Club for initial training.
 She joined the Tata Archery Academy at Jamshedpur in 2014, where she trained under Dharmendra Tiwari, Purnima Mahato and Ram Awdesh.

 Career

-Based on her performance during the trials conducted by the Archery Association of India (AAI), Bhakat was selected to compete, as a part of the Indian national team, in the 2015 World Archery Youth Championships in Yankton.
-However, a week prior to the event, the 18 athletes and coaches from India’s planned 35-person delegation were denied visas to enter the US.
+Based on her performance during the trials conducted by the Archery Association of India (AAI), Bhakat was selected to compete, as a part of the Indian national team, in the 2015 World Archery Youth Championships in Yankton, South Dakota in the United States.
+However, a week prior to the event, India withdrew as 18 people from their delegation did not receive visas for the US.

 In the 2015 Seoul International Youth Archery Festa, held from 3 to 9 September in Seoul, Bhakat was part of the team that won two medals—a bronze in the girl's individual recurve competition and a silver in the girl's recurve team event.
 At the Indoor Archery World Cup (Stage 2), held from 10 to 11 December 2016 in Bangkok, Bhakat competed in the women's individual recurve competition where she defeated Prachi Singh 6–2 in an all-Indian first round match, but lost 0–6 to Jeon Hunyoung in the pre-quarter-finals.

 Bhakat competed in the women's individual and women's recurve team events at the 2017 Asia Cup (Stage 2) held in Bangkok.
 In the former, she reached the quarter-finals, losing 2–6 to compatriot Deepika Kumari, whereas in the latter, she won a silver medal with her teammates, Promia Daimary and Sakshi Rajendra Shitole, losing 0–6 to Chinese Taipei in the final.
 That same month, she took part in the women's recurve competition at the 37th edition of the Indian Senior National Championships in Faridabad.
 She made it to the finals, losing 6–2 to Deepika Kumari.

 Bhakat also competed at the 2017 Asia Cup (Stage 3) World Ranking Tournament, held from 4 to 9 July 2017 in Chinese Taipei, in three events—women's individual, women's team and mixed team.
 She won the bronze medal in the mixed team event with her partner Mukesh Boro.
 Later that year, she was among the 24 members who were selected to compete for the Indian national team in the 2017 World Archery Youth Championships at Rosario, Argentina following the completion of their training at Sonipat, Haryana.